 Next generation sequencing has enabled us to ask questions about biology and disease with unprecedented scope and detail.
-High-throughput assays are available to study many aspects of the genomic regulation including RNA-Seq for gene expression, ATAC-Seq for chromatin accessibility, and ChIP-Seq for protein binding sites.
+High-throughput assays are available to study many aspects of genomic regulation including RNA-Seq for gene expression, ATAC-Seq for chromatin accessibility, and ChIP-Seq for protein binding sites.

 Bringing together multiple genomic assays to analyze both the epigenome and transcriptome in the same samples promises to uncover the mechanisms underlying biology and disease.
 But while performing the experiments requires good hands and persistence, the real challenge begins after you receive the data.
 How do you make sense of it all?

-Unfortunately, most analysis pipelines and tools are built for one genomic assay, leaving it to you to piece together disparate output spreadsheets and data files to figure out how the results from different assays mesh together to form a coherent picture.
+Unfortunately, most analysis pipelines and tools are built for one genomic assay, leaving it to you to piece together disparate output spreadsheets and data files to figure out how the results from different assays mesh to form a coherent picture.

 At Partek®, we make multi-omics integration analysis and integration seamless by bringing all your analysis tools and data together in Partek® Flow®.